-- Under £23,250 you will probably have to make a contribution to the cost of your care.
+- Under £23,250 you will probably have to pay something towards the cost of your care.

-If you decline to take a financial assessment you will pay the full cost of your care by default.
+If you decline to do the financial assessment then you will be charged the full cost of your care.

 Find out if you qualify for financial assistance

-Find out if, or how much you will have to pay towards the cost of your care using Better Off Kirklees
+Find out if, or how much you will have to pay towards the cost of your care by completing an online financial assistance form.

 Clock Completing this form takes around 20 minutes